Boost Converters

 Diode Selection

 The maximum reverse voltage of the diode must be at least equal to the output voltage of the boost converter.
-This is because diode sees the full load voltage when the switch is closed (in a reverse-biased setup).
+This is because the diode sees the full output voltage in reverse when the switch is closed.

 PCB Routing